ucr-hpcc/ucr-hpcc.github.io/content/en/News/alerts.md

 and pending jobs will stay queued, while currently running jobs will be allowed to finish.
 We apologize for the inconvenience.

-**Update** The maintenance has completed, but a followup repair will be required in order to return to 100% operation of the AC units.
+**Update**: The maintenance has completed, but a followup repair will be required in order to return to 100% operation of the AC units.

 __14 Aug, 2023: Login and GPFS storage issues__